AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/clients/gs-hybrid-clients.md

 Hybrid clients are used by native and server-side web applications.
 Authentication can be performed using any browser.
 The server-side code retrieves an access token and a refresh token can also be provided.
 For more information about hybrid clients, see [Hybrid clients](xref:ccClients#hybrid-client).

-To create a hybrid client, follow these steps:
+To create a hybrid client:

 1. In the left pane, select **Security** > **Clients**.